Munchkin: 1939 film

 The 1939 movie musical The Wizard of Oz was loosely based on Baum's novel.
-Notable differences of the Munchkins include their country name of Munchkinland, and their clothes of many colors instead of an all-blue attire.
-In the musical, the Munchkins are mostly portrayed by adult actors with dwarfism, but a few average-sized children were also included as background extras.
+Notable differences of the Munchkins include their country name of Munchkinland and their clothes of many colors instead of an all-blue attire.
+In the musical, the Munchkins are portrayed by the thirty-odd members of the Singer Midgets, a European performing troupe made up of adult actors with dwarfism.
+Their numbers were swelled when a national talent search brought in a further ninety-four little men, women, and teenagers, with a few average-sized children were also included as background extras in order to make up the 124 characters requested by MGM.

 In the musical, the Munchkins first appear when Dorothy and Toto arrive in the Land of Oz after her house lands on the Wicked Witch of the East.
 The Munchkins hide from all the commotion until Glinda the Good Witch arrives reassuring them that everything is okay.
 Dorothy tells them how she arrived in the Land of Oz (through a musical number) and the Munchkins celebrate.
-To make it official, the Mayor of Munchkinland and his assistant have to make sure that the Wicked Witch of the East is really dead before the celebration continues.
-The coroner confirms this to the mayor by saying that the witch is "not only merely dead", but is indeed "most sincerely dead" while showing the Certificate of Death.
-The Munchkins then celebrate further as Dorothy receives gifts from the "Lullaby League" and the "Lollipop Guild."
+To make it official, a Barrister and a number of City Fathers insist to the Mayor of the Munchkin City that they must make sure that the Wicked Witch of the East is really dead before the celebration continues.
+The Coroner confirms this by saying that the witch is "not only merely dead" but is indeed "most sincerely dead" while showing a Certificate of Death.
+The Munchkins then celebrate further as Dorothy receives gifts from the "Lullaby League" and the "Lollipop Guild".
 Near the end of the song, the Wicked Witch of the West arrives, which causes the Munchkins to panic.
 After the Wicked Witch of the West leaves, Glinda tells Dorothy to follow the yellow brick road to the Emerald City as the Munchkins guide her out of Munchkinland.

 The Munchkin actors have since not avoided controversy with alleged behavior behind the scenes.
 In a 1967 interview, Judy Garland referred to all of the Munchkins as "little drunks" who got intoxicated every night to the point where they had to be picked up in "butterfly nets".
-These accusations were denied as fabrications by fellow Munchkin Margaret Pellegrini, who said only "a couple of kids from Germany even drank beer".
+These accusations were denied as fabrications by Munchkin Margaret Pellegrini, who said only "a couple of kids from Germany even drank beer".
 On 20 November 2007, the Munchkins were given a star on the Hollywood Walk of Fame.
 Seven of the surviving Munchkin actors from the film were present.
 As a result of the popularity of the 1939 film, the word "munchkin" has entered the English language as a reference to small children, persons with dwarfism, or anything of diminutive stature.